US-CBP/cbp-style-guide/src/docs/components/tags.md

 <div class="pl-pattern">
 <h3>Tags</h3>

-#### Purpose
-Users need to see the categories or labels of an object, which can often be used to find related objects.
+Tags can be used as a way to organize items into categories using keywords that describe them.
+Tags can be used in conjunction with multi select to show what selections have been made, or with other components such as a filtering mechanism.

 #### Description
 Tags usually represent a category or label of an object.
-Sometimes they are clickable, sometimes they are removable.
+Sometimes they are removable.

 {::nomarkdown}
 <div class="pl-preview">